 The dissertation process for the DBA is comprised of a series of lock-step courses specifically designed to guide doctoral students from the proposal stage through chapter completion, which culminates in the dissertation defense.
 This approach creates a schedule intended to make ontime completion manageable.
 The dissertation defense will be facilitated remotely through an online platform.
-Students may also request an on-campus defense.
 Students will have a three-person dissertation advisement committee comprised of faculty and external professionals (when appropriate).
 The major advisor becomes a partner in advising and supporting the student.
-The second dissertation reader joins the team later in the process and may be selected from internal faculty/administration, or outside individuals with specific expertise (with approval).
+The second dissertation reader joins the team during the proposal process and may be selected from internal faculty/administration, or outside individuals with specific expertise (with approval).
 In addition, a Methodologist will support and guide the research.